Sunday, April 21, 2024

 Monday, March 18, 2024

-No prayer for Purim
+No Prayer for Purim

-Just having a hard time
+Having a hard time

-or violent mass revenge against children.
+And violent mass revenge against children.

 There’s a prayer in this